 Community Grants are only available to rural communities who have a trained Community Animator.
-To get involved with the Rural Mental Health Project, visit our About page to learn more and then fill out the Expression of Interest to start training.
-Only five paid cohorts of training remain and spots are limited, so sign up soon!
+To get involved with the Rural Mental Health Project, visit our About page to learn more.

-If you are an Animator who has not yet received their Certificate of Completion, please make sure that you have completed Module 7 of the online training and then contact us at [email protected] for your certificate.
+If you are an Animator who has not yet received their Certificate of Completion, make sure that you have completed Module 7 of the online training and then contact us at [email protected] for your certificate.

-Applications will be open-ended, with communities requesting the amount of funds they require to complete their project.
-There are three granting streams: Microgrant (under $5,000), Individual Community Grant ($5,000 to $40,000) and Multi-Community Grant ($5,000 to $50,000).
+Applications are open-ended; communities can request the amount of funds they require to complete their project. $1.1 million is available for this granting term.
+There are three granting streams:

 Communities may only receive one (1) RMH Community Grant per granting cycle, inclusive of Multi-Community Grants.
 Applications can include multiple interwoven projects.
 Please contact us if you have multiple project ideas and want to discuss them.